nicolasdao/schemaglue/README.md

 If you're not familiar with this concept, check out this great article [GraphQL Tour: Interfaces and Unions](https://medium.com/the-graphqlhub/graphql-tour-interfaces-and-unions-7dd5be35de0d).

 In our case, we're interested is knowing how to structure our code with unions or interfaces.
-If your schema is quiet small, I would recommend to manage your unions and intefaces definitions inside a single schema.js file per model:
+If your schema is small, I would recommend to manage your unions and intefaces definitions inside a single schema.js file per model:
 ```
 - src/
    |__ graphql/